Unleash/unleash/website/docs/how-to/how-to-create-and-display-banners.md

 :::info Availability

-Banners were introduced as a beta feature in **Unleash 5.6** and are only available in Unleash Enterprise.
-We plan to make this feature generally available to all Enterprise users in **Unleash 5.7**.
+Banners were introduced as an Enterprise feature in **Unleash 5.7**.

 :::